Kia EV3 vs Deepal S07

 Feature Showdown

-The Kia EV3 features a 12.3-inch touchscreen, while the Deepal S07 gets a 15.6-inch display.
+The Kia EV3 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Deepal S07 gets a 15.6-inch display.
 Apple CarPlay and Android Auto are standard across both.

-The Kia EV3 stands out with wireless Apple CarPlay/Android Auto that you will not find on the Deepal S07.
-The Deepal S07 counters with Apple CarPlay, heated front seats, power tailgate, Sony audio and ambient lighting.
+The Deepal S07 counters with head-up display, wireless charging, panoramic roof, heated front seats, ventilated seats, power tailgate, Sony audio and ambient lighting that the Kia EV3 does not offer.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain